-Deed of Covenant.....
+Deed of Covenant:

-The Covered Bondholders are entitled to the benefit of a deed of covenant dated the Programme Closing Date executed as a deed by the Issuer in favour of certain direct participants with DTC, Euroclear, Clearstream, Luxembourg and any other agreed clearing system (the "Deed of Covenant").
+The Covered Bondholders are entitled to the benefit of a deed of covenant dated 30 April 2018 executed as a deed by the Issuer in favour of certain direct participants with DTC, Euroclear, Clearstream, Luxembourg and any other agreed clearing system (the "Deed of Covenant").
 The original of the Deed of Covenant is held by the common depositary for Euroclear (as defined below) and Clearstream, Luxembourg (as defined below).